 Can someone who is turned down for an internship bring a discrimination claim?

-Under the Equality Act 2010, it is unlawful to discriminate against someone by not offering him or her employment because of one of the protected characteristics (eg age, disability or sex).
+Under the Equality Act 2010, it is unlawful to discriminate against someone by not offering them employment because of one of the protected characteristics (eg age, disability or sex).
 "Employment" in this context covers contracts of employment, contracts of apprenticeship, and any other contract personally to do work.
 Therefore, an applicant for an internship can bring a discrimination claim if the internship being offered falls within this definition of employment.
 It is likely to do so where it puts the intern under a contractual obligation personally to perform work.